-The Bulletin publishes articles normally not exceeding 16 printed pages, notes not longer than 4 pages, and short contributions of maximum 1 printed page.
-Longer articles may be published at the discretion of the editor, but it is advisable to consult the editor before submitting long manuscripts.
+The Bulletin publishes articles normally not exceeding 30 printed pages, notes not longer than 4 pages, and short contributions of maximum 1 printed page.
+Longer articles and monographs may be published at the discretion of the editors, but it is advisable to consult the chief editor before submitting long manuscripts.
 Short contributions may be comments on previously published articles, presentation of current scientific activities, short scientific notes, or book reviews.

 Manuscripts with complete sets of illustrations, tables, captions, etc., should be submitted electronically to the chief editor (lml@geus.dk).
 The main text with references and figure captions should be either in Word or pdf format, figures should be in either pdf, jpeg, or tiff format, and tables should be in Word text format, i.e. written in lines with tab spacing between table columns.
 "Word tables" are discouraged because they are not re-formatted easily.
-Consult the editor before submitting other formats.
+Consult the editor before submitting other formats

 Manuscripts will be reviewed by two referees; suggestions of referees are welcome.
-Articles will be published approximately in the order in which they are accepted for publication.
 The final decision on whether or not a manuscript will be accepted for publication rests with the chief editor, acting on the advice of the scientific editors.
+Articles will be published in the order in which they are accepted and produced for publication.